5l1v3r1/dashboard-3/readme.md

 If you have built your own modules you may submit a pull request to add them to this list.

-## What user registration information

-Dashboard supports optionally collecting a variety of profile information at registration.
-This requires setting two environment variables:

-       REQUIRE_PROFILE=true
-       USER_PROFILE_FIELDS="any,of,the,below"

-Otherwise users may register with just a username and password, both of which are encrypted so they cannot be used for anything but signing in.
+# register with just a username and password, both of which are encrypted so they cannot be used for anything but signing in.

 |Field|
 |----------